-Each year, the Ministry for Europe and Foreign Affairs invites some 75 promising foreign leaders as part of the Future Leaders Invitation Programme (PIPA).
+Every year, the Ministry for Europe and Foreign Affairs invites some 75 promising young leaders from around the world to France under the Future Leaders Invitation Programme (PIPA).

 Created in 1989 and run by the Strategy, Analysis and Policy Planning Centre of the Ministry for Europe and Foreign Affairs, the Future Leaders Invitation Programme (PIPA) gives these future leaders from the political world and civil society the opportunity to spend time in France to hold high-level meetings relating to their activities.